July 1, 2022

 HOT CARS (1956)

-This sixty-minute American crime film stars John Bromfield in the best of his four Bel-Air Production films (see below) in a modern-day setting, again playing a man out to prove his innocence or regain his self-esteem.
+This sixty-minute-plus American crime film stars John Bromfield in the best of his four Bel-Air Production films (see below), playing a man out to prove his innocence or regain his self-esteem.
 The film is fast-paced with a high degree of believability.
-The acting is not forced with everyone doing a fine job without [hardly] a single unintended laugh-out-loud moment.
-Based on “Hot Cars” by H. Haile Chace, it is directed by Don McDougall, and written by Don Martin and Richard Landau.
+The acting is not forced, with everyone doing a fine job for a low-budget project.
+Based on Hot Cars by H. Haile Chace, it is directed by Don McDougall and written by Don Martin and Richard Landau.
 It was produced by Howard W. Koch.
-Uncharacteristically, I spend more time discussing this storyline because of the twists and characters in the film.
+Some wry comments are used by a couple of cast members to good effect.

-Two police officers want to question Bromfield about the murder but he cannot be found at home.
-When he does return, his wife pleads with him to tell the truth.
-The three men pay Lansing a visit and she denies ever meeting Bromfield yet he can prove they met.
-While in another room, he describes her bedroom furnishingsahemwhich have suddenly been “renovated.”
-Now a legit suspect, the salesman has an easy escape with the intent of tracking down the assassin.
+Two police officers want to question Bromfield about the murder of the detective, explaining why he was scripted to walk from the car lot.
+When he arrives home, his wife pleads with him to tell the whole truth and nothing but.
+The three men pay Lansing a visit, and not surprisingly, she denies ever meeting Bromfield.
+He says he can prove he was there, but she had the room “renovated,” and it is not as he describes it from another room.
+The salesman flees the beach house with the intent of tracking down the assassin.
 It leads to an exciting and authentic roller coaster climax at Ocean Park Pier in Santa Monica.
-The two men receive and give punches while being filmed from a coaster car in front of them.
+The two men receive and give punches while being filmed from a coaster car in front of or behind them.
 Quite a ride for the viewer.
-Jockeying for position, the henchman is thrown during a high-speed loop.
-Also thrown for a loop are Clanton and Lansing, who have been on law enforcement's radar for some time.
+Thankfully, no rear-projected screens.
+Jockeying for position, the henchman is thrown during a high-speed crest, catapulting a limp, stuffed dummy to the pavement below.
+Justice is served as the car sales team of "Clanton & Lansing" has been on law enforcement's radar for some time.
+In the end, Bromfield was never really a murder suspect; they just wanted his help.
+The film abruptly ends with the camera focusing on a "Closed" sign at the amusement park.

 Notes: Bel-Air Productions was a joint venture between the director, Koch, and the independent producer Aubrey Schenck.
 These low-budget productions were all distributed through United Artists.
 Bel-Air usually offered realism on the cinematography front with its location filming.
 This movie is an eyeful for the automotive historian as it was filmed at Big John's and Johnny O'Toole's used car dealerships in Culver City, California.
 The film thanks both for their cooperation with an ending acknowledgment.